 In this post:

-It’s clear by now that businesses are adapting processes and work cultures to a virtual office space.
+It’s clear by now that businesses are adapting processes and work cultures to a virtual office space, that includes taking corporate volunteering virtual.
 Some struggled, others were already there, but all are now reasonably well-practised.
 Businesses are now looking to optimise the major strategies that took a backseat during this transition to working from home life.

 It means more and more companies are looking at how to optimise CSR strategies to fit the new normal.
 A large part of these strategies is corporate volunteering programs.
 Retirement home visits, soup kitchens for the homeless, teaching specific skills to job searchers, all of these typically face-to-face volunteering opportunities are often trickier to organise with ever-changing health & safety measures.